joejcollins/rhapsody-angel/queens/sonja.md

 ## 9 x 9 F
 ## 2018 Queen Unmarked

+2020-01-17 Tip weight including stand 15.5 kg, not seen on candy.

 2019-12-23 Apibioxal oxalic acid treatment using the trickle method.
 The was a bit of mould in the top of the hive.
 They were feed quite late so I guess it was damp at the end of the season.

 2019-11-03 Took off the Apivar.